HuiiChong/CHImage/README.md

 # CHImage
-you can use it like UIImage,and manage cache by yourself
+Use it like UIImage,and manage cache by yourself
 ==========

 ###For use image without cache, you can use the method: